fluxcd/website/content/en/flux/cheatsheets/bootstrap.md

       labelSelector: app.kubernetes.io/part-of=flux
 ```

-### Git repository access via SOCKS5 ssh proxy
+### Git repository access via SOCKS5 SSH proxy

 If your cluster has Internet restrictions, requiring egress traffic to go
-through a proxy, you must use a SOCKS5 ssh proxy to be able to reach GitHub
+through a proxy, you must use a SOCKS5 SSH proxy to be able to reach GitHub
 (or other external Git servers) via SSH.

 To configure a SOCKS5 proxy set the environment variable `ALL_PROXY` to allow